-This section describes the main technical characteristics of the vessel such as her dimensions, her weights, capacities, drafts and in general all the information required in order to evaluate a potential charter (i.e. if the vessel can call specific ports, what is the max. cargo quantity she can load etc).
+This section describes the main technical characteristics of the vessel such as her dimensions, her weights, capacities, drafts and in general all the information required to evaluate a potential charter (i.e. if the vessel can call specific ports, what is the max. cargo quantity she can load etc).
 Let’s go through these sections in detail:

 There are several types of bulker vessels and their type depends on their general specification, size, design and the cargoes they can load.
 For example, there are the “multi-purpose” ships which can load both bulk cargo as well as containers, or the general cargo ships.
 Also, in terms of size, bulk carriers are separated into handysize, supramax, panamax and capesize.
 Here, this specific type, which can also be found in the Class Certificate, is inserted.